AshtonJ7/Ashtons-Portfolio/README.md

 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
 ```

+## Installation

+N/A

+## Usage

+A portfolio of work can showcase your skills and talents is as imporant as resume.
+People who have portfolios with deployed web applications (meaning they are live on the web) are typically very successful in their career search.

+## Credits

+N/A

+## License

+N/A